BishopAriana/messy-imdb-sql-clean/README.md

 * release_year had multiple formats of full dates.
 I pulled out the years when I was certain what the year was and left the row NULL where it's ambiguous.
 There are only 2 NULL values that can be reconcilled with the IMDB site later.
 * There are between 1 and 3 genres per film, so I split these into 3 separate columns.
 Any empty spaces have been set as NULL.
 Originally, I had them set to N/A, but switched to NULL for consistency with the NULLS in the duration column.
 * For the duration, I standardized all non-number values to NULL, and removed any characters in any numeric rows.
+* I standardized the country column to 2 character country codes or NULL.
 * For the content_rating column I standardized "Unrated", "Not Rated", AND "#N/A" to "Unrated", and I left "Approved" alone since it is an older rating system option.
 * I noticed that there were at most 2 names in the director column, so I split that into 2 columns and set the blanks to NULL.
 * I removed the character o from a number in the income row and removed all of the non-numeric characters to prep for conversion to a numeric type.
 Line 8 still seems off at only 576.